Beta: unbeta'd, but still carefully edited with a Sherlock Holmes-style magnifying glass :)

 She scoffed.
 "Please, that's like saying Americans don't know J. K. Rowling."

-"Harry Potter!" the Doctor burst out, pleased.
+"Harry Potter!" the Doctor burst out, delighted.

 The Doctor tried not to lean towards her, as she was doing, but before he could answer her Jack complained, "Breakfast first, then running for our lives, 'kay?"